Calvary Church will celebrate our 100th anniversary in 2021!

 Our congregation began in 1921 when a small group of believers started using a wind-up Victrola record player to attract attention to their evangelistic street meetings.
 They gathered for worship at temporary locations on Germantown and Allegheny Avenues in Philadelphia.
 The group was soon large enough to construct a church building on Westmoreland Street.

 Pastor Benjamin Cox led the growing congregation for thirty-five years.
 Under his leadership, the church was officially incorporated as the Pentecostal Gospel Mission of Assemblies of God on December 16, 1940.
-The church subsequently moved to 3300 N. 11th Street in Philadelphia while Brother Cox was the pastor.
+He also led the move to a larger building on 11th Street.

-The need for better facilities prompted the congregation to move again, this time to an unused church building at 16th and Courtland Streets.
+The congregation kept growing and outgrowing buildings.
+Another move took them to an unused church building on Courtland Street.
 Pastors Robert Watters and A.A.
 Smith served the church during this time.

-Pastor Holt retired in September 2015.
-The congregation elected Randy Eliason as the new Lead Pastor in February 2016.
+Pastor Randy Eliason was elected as the new Lead Pastor of Calvary Church in February 2016.